mrcoee/Automatic-Label-Error-Detection/readme.md

 * When calculating the metrics, for each component in a predicted mask we calculate the number of inner pixels divided by the number of boundary pixels.
 If a segmentation mask does not contain a single component, there are no boundary pixels and we divide by zero.
-Therefore it is necessary to to remove all these predictions before feeding the data to the model.
+Therefore it is necessary to remove all these predictions before feeding the data to the model.